 These will be similar to what you do above except eliminates the water.
 The medium you use to fill your bin can be anything— dried beans, popcorn kernels, sand, dirt, rice, flour, water beads.
 You will want to consider the age of your child and how they do with putting things in their mouth.
 After you pick your medium, choose your theme.
 For example, I like to do farm animals with the popcorn kernels, or I have made an edible dirt and added plastic bugs, magnifying glass, etc.

 Mess level 1/3 – 3/3 depending on which medium you choose.

 These are always a hit at every age and are perfect for babies/toddlers who are still putting everything in their mouth.
 Pick a noodle of your choice (I prefer spaghetti) and cook them.
 Once cooked, rinse them under cold water and separate them into small baggies depending on the number of food colors you have.
 Add a drop of vegetable oil to each bag.
 Then add a few drops of food coloring (start small you can always add more) and zip the baggie tight.
-Mix the baggies good until the noddles are completely covered in color.
+Mix the baggies good until the noodles are completely covered in color.
 After they are dyed, rinse the noodles under cold water again and add them to your bin.
-You can leave them as they are for your kiddo to explore or you can add objects for a theme.
+You can leave them as they are for your kiddo to explore, or you can add objects for a theme.
 I once dyed my noodles in Halloween colors and added plastic spiders, ghosts, and cauldrons.
 Mess level 1/3

 Ice Excavation Play